Experienced, kind, humorous and warm meet your camp facilitators…

-Among the topics Edie has explored personally and with clients are relationships, parenting, adoption, marital hardship, as well as abortion, religion, politics, gender issues, fears, guilt and shame.
-She has held clients in countless subjects and trusts The Work as a clear path to self realization with any matter.
-She continues to look to her limiting beliefs as the key to open an inner peace beyond belief.
+Among the topics I have explored personally and with clients are relationships, parenting, adoption, marital hardship, as well as abortion, religion, politics, gender issues, fears, guilt and shame.
+I have held clients in countless subjects and I trust The Work as a clear path to self realization with any subject matter.
+I continue to look to my limiting beliefs as the key to open an inner peace beyond belief.

-She works with clients one-on-one, couples and groups, and she hosts a Portland area Meetup group for The Work of Byron Katie.
-She has recently opened Southeast Sanctuary, for The Work and Mindfulness in Portland, Oregon at sesanctuary.com.
+I work with clients one-on-one, couples and groups, and I host a Portland area Meetup group for The Work of Byron Katie and I welcome people to join me at Southeast Sanctuary for The Work and Mindfulness in Portland, Oregon at sesanctuary.com.

-Nancy has been practicing The Work since 2012.
-She came home to it in a difficult time in her life and was supported by weekly meetings and a couple of weekend workshops where she was invited to dive deeper.
-Those workshops inspired her to go to a School for the Work and on.
-She became a Certified Facilitator in 2016.
+I have been practicing The Work since 2011.
+I came home to it in a difficult time in my life and was supported by weekly meetings and a couple of weekend workshops where I was invited to dive deeper.
+Those workshops inspired me to go to a School for the Work and on.
+I became a Certified Facilitator in 2016.

 My journey with The Work began in 1999.
 It was a few short years after the stillbirth of my first child.
 The Work helped me to come to terms with the trauma of his death by working through many of the thoughts and beliefs I had carried with me since he died.